 Please kindly specify the “Special Issue” under your manuscript title.
 The research field “-Special Issue-” should be selected during your submission.

-Closing date for submission of papers is 18 August 2018, and the special issue is expected to be published online in February 2019.
+Closing date for submission of papers has been extended to 30 September 2018, and the special issue is expected to be published online in February 2019.

 For further questions or inquiries, please contact the Editorial Assistant via email.